Who should attend?

 How much does it cost to attend?

-Each chapter has five pre-paid and two discounted spots available.
+Each chapter has five pre-paid and two discounted spots available through the fall bill.
 The discounted registration rate is $95/man and any additional registrations are at $225/brother.
+That means seven men can attend for $190 total.

 Registration is complimentary for Carlson faculty, National Directors and Trustees, and district governors.